charmed-hpc/.github/CONTRIBUTING.md

 * `Statues: Help wanted` - Issues where we need help from the greater open source community to solve.

-For a complete look at this repository's labels, see the [project labels page](https://github.com/charmed-hpc/slurm-charms/labels).
+For a complete look at the labels, see the
+[project labels page](https://github.com/charmed-hpc/slurm-charms/labels).

 ## Bug Reports

-A bug is a *demonstrable problem* that is caused by errors in the Slurm charms.
+A bug is a *demonstrable problem* that is caused by errors in the corresponding repository's code.
-Good bug reports make the Slurm charms better, so thank you for taking the time to report issues!
+Good bug reports make the code better, so thank you for taking the time to report issues!

-Guidelines for reporting bugs with the Slurm charms:
+Guidelines for reporting bugs:

 1. __Validate your issue__ &mdash; ensure that your issue is not being caused by either a semantic or syntactic error in your environment.